gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This is in alignment with Ant's ordering of target dependencies.

+### Invalid large zip files now fail the build

+If a zip file is built without the `zip64` flag (new in this release) set to true that surpasses the file size and count limits of the zip format, Gradle will now fail the build.
+Previously, it may have silently created an invalid zip.

+To allow the large zip to be correctly built, set the `zip64` property of the task to `true`.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.